 Some Common Inorganic Hydrates

-In addition to washing soda, some other common inorganic hydrates are magnesium sulphate heptahydrate (Epsom salts), sodium tetraborate decahydrate (borax) and sodium sulphate decahydrate (Glauber's salt, or sal mirabilis).
+Some other common inorganic hydrates in addition to washing soda are magnesium sulphate heptahydrate (Epsom salts), sodium tetraborate decahydrate (borax), and sodium sulphate decahydrate (Glauber's salt, or sal mirabilis).
 Copper sulphate and cobalt chloride also form inorganic hydrates and have attractive colours in their hydrated forms.

 Each copper sulphate unit can attach to five water molecules, so it’s sometimes called copper sulphate pentahydrate when it’s hydrated.
 The formula of the hydrated form is CuSO4.
 5H2O.
 The dot after the formula for copper sulphate indicates bonds with water molecules.
 Research suggests that the nature of these bonds is not as simple as was once thought.

-Some inorganic hydrates can lose at least some of their water when they are at room temperature.
+Certain inorganic hydrates can lose at least some of their water when they are at room temperature.
 These hydrates are said to be efflorescent.
-Washing soda and Glauber's salt are examples of efflorescent substances, becoming less crystalline and more powdery as they give up water.
-In order for the water to be lost, however, the partial pressure of the water vapor at the surface of the hydrate must be greater than the partial pressure of the water vapor in the surrounding air.
+Washing soda and Glauber's salt are examples of efflorescent substances.
+They become less crystalline and more powdery as they give up water.
+In order for the water to be lost, however, the partial pressure of the water vapour at the surface of the hydrate must be greater than the partial pressure of the water vapour in the surrounding air.
 Copper sulphate will effloresce only if the surrounding air is very dry.

 Some hydrates absorb water from the air or from a liquid without human intervention and are said to be hygroscopic.
 Hygroscopic solids can be used as desiccants—substances that absorb water from the environment.
-This is helpful when the air in a package has to be kept dry, for example.
+This is helpful when the air in a package has to be kept dry.
 Anhydrous calcium chloride is an example of a hygroscopic substance that is used as a desiccant.

 Some solids absorb so much water from their surroundings that they can actually form liquid solutions.
 These solids are known as deliquescent substances.
 Calcium chloride is both hygroscopic and deliquescent.
 It absorbs water as it becomes hydrated and then may continue to absorb water to form a solution.